Creative City Campus Renovations: Fabrication Studios

 Wood Temporary Location: ED / ID Shop (see diagram)

-- Temporarily relocate four additional larger, heavier work benches to MCA 515 to facilitate larger projects.
+Four additional larger, heavier work benches relocated to MCA 515 to facilitate larger projects

-- Potentially relocate current storage in MCA 515 to alcove MCA 528, to create space additional work space.
+Some storage previously kept in MCA 515 has been relocated to MCA 528, to create space additional work space in the shop.

 Temporary Wood Equipment Set Up: